Dans-labs/dariah/docs/Customization.md

 Instead, our templates are *functions* that take functions as arguments.
 These function arguments deliver the actual field values, in several forms.
-These functions use the general machinery to compute readonly values for fields so that related values are looked up and permissions are being respected.
+These functions use the general machinery to compute read-only values for fields so that related values are looked up and permissions are being respected.

 The field values can be delivered as string values, but also as